Special Education

 My special education teachers are burned out and many are thinking of changing careers.
 Can your special education platform help me retain these teachers?

 The Council for Exceptional Children (CEC) provides on its website this advice for retaining special education teachers: "Multiple research studies suggest that fully prepared teachers in special education are more effective and are more likely to remain in the teaching profession than are teachers who are not fully prepared."
 With Let's Go Learn, you can provide your special education teachers with a series of face-to-face or online webinars to prepare them for the challenges they will face.
-Dr. Kurt Hulett, our VP and Special Education Thought Leader (also on the CEC Board of Directors), and his team offer effective and engaging learning experiences designed to be relevant to your school and your new and/or experienced teachers.
-These sessions can be videotaped to provide 24/7 resources.
 Additionally our special education platform is aligned to your standards and offers rigorous online diagnostic assessments, automated IEP-aligned reporting, SDI reading and math interventions, and automated progress monitoring.
 Our platform can thus offload some of the heavy lifting for new special education teachers with its embedded best practices.
 The combination of our just-in-time professional development and our special education platform will support your teachers and relieve workload and stress with bonafide solutions.

 What is IDEA?